sdelquin/sgw/README.md

-# Sendgrid
+# SGW (SendGrid Wrapper)

-Wrapper made in Python for sendgrid-python
+Wrapper made in Python for sendgrid